Uri Extensions

 replacePage

-Returns a new Uri with the page parameters (&from=x&size=y) replaced with new values matching
+Returns a new Uri with the from/size pagination parameters replaced to match the given Page.

 - Example